jlcamelo2350/jlcamelo2350/README.md

 ## About Me

-Hello!
+Hi!
 I am José Lucas, an economist graduated from UFRRJ, a Data Scientist by nature, passionate about programming and everything that involves precise analysis and creativity.

 ## 🚨What's Here?
 In this profile, you will find several projects involving data analysis and data science.
 I use economic and financial data, econometric modeling (machine learning), and lots and lots of code to achieve this 😉🫡